Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/Ling_1340_Final_Report.md

 during individual utterances, overall female Disney characters are talking the most.

-Keeping this in mind, this would imply that female Disney characters speak longer per line than female Dreamworks characters, AND female Disney characters have more speaking time overall than female Dreamworks characters.
+Keeping this in mind, these results would imply that female Disney characters speak longer per line than female Dreamworks characters, AND female Disney characters have more speaking time overall than female Dreamworks characters.